archilex/advanced-tables-docs/README.md

     php artisan filament:upgrade
     ```

+After you've successfully installed Advanced Tables, you may review the [Getting Started guide](#getting-started) to learn how to add Advanced Tables to your tables.

 ### Setting up Advanced Tables in Filament Table Builder

 > If using Filament Panels, please refer to the [Filament Panels setup instructions](#setting-up-advanced-tables-in-filament-panels-including-relation-managers-and-table-widgets).